 Give me an example of a dream client/assignment?

-I listen to a lot of podcasts, and I am very curios how this genre can be interpreted visually.
+Previous answer: I listen to a lot of podcasts, and I am very curios how this genre can be interpreted visually.
 Update: Not anymore, but I still find the format very intriguing.

-A newsletter and a book.
+Previous answer: A newsletter and a book.
 I read a lot and I appreciate a good newsletter, so I would be very interested in designing one.
 Also, I am beginning to realize that I really want to design a book.
 Big, solid, and heavy.
-While accumulating content as a researcher I have learned to organize what I gather and learned to treat content with a lot of attention and care.
-I like the temporality of the web, but recently I have started buying actual, physical, books again, after years of not buying books at all, and it got me thinking about designing them.
+(Deleted paragraph) Update: I made a big, solid and heavy book.
+Currently in the process of finding a publisher.

 A software company, huh?
 It's been a year since our first conversation and I am still sceptical.
 You are quite autonomous and make conceptual stuff, can you also work in a commercial field?